What is Priming?

 4. Words

-It's worth noting that many of the "priming with words" studies have failed the repeatability test in research environments, so this is one to experiment with in the real world before rolling out.
+It’s worth noting that many of the “priming with words” studies have failed the replication test in research environments, so this is one to experiment with in the real world before rolling out to all your customers.

 5. Touch and temperature